5 Steps in Paying the College Tuition Bill

 Access to the College Tuition Bill

 To gain access to that system, you may need to register with some of the student’s information, such as the student ID number.
-The financial aid or bursar’s office will generally be the contact resource.
+The financial bursar’s office will generally be the contact resource.

-Colleges consider your children to be adults now; this is one way the process starts.
+Colleges consider your college children to be adults now; this is one way the process starts.
 Sometimes, the student will need to invite you to get access.
 This access may include other things, such as grades and other financial items.

 Reviewing the Tuition Bill